I Swear (film): Plot

-John is invited by researchers at Nottingham University to test a treatment device.
-He finds that it calms his tics, to the point that he remains quiet throughout a visit to the university's library.
-On the train home he strikes up a conversation with a woman, demonstrating his growing confidence.
+In 2023, John works with researchers at University of Nottingham to test a treatment device: a non-invasive median nerve stimulation (MNS) device worn as a bracelet to calm his tics sufficiently, which allows him to remain quiet during an entire visit to the library.
+On the train home, he strikes up a conversation with a woman, demonstrating his growing confidence.

-The film ends with footage of the real John Davidson, who was the subject of several BBC documentaries, starting with John's Not Mad.
+The film ends with footage of the real John Davidson, the subject of several BBC documentaries, starting with John's Not Mad, along with a postscript emphasizing the importance of societal awareness in the management of Tourette's.